diaaelshafie/E-commerceApp/notes.md

 27. use CORS to allow any one from the front end to connect or if you want to restrict , make a whitelist to control the IPs , domains to connect or to hit the APIs .
 28. modify some things in the package JSON (engines , "start"script , download the nodemon dependency in the project)
 29. git hub upload
+30. order qr code
+31. payment with stripe , `note: don't use a real credit card in the developers mode or the test mode , use a test card from the ones given in the documentation!`

 ## TODOS